Brolock/OldOnes/README.md

 TOOD make a view of cards when right clicking them AND when right clicking a pile show all cards in there.
-More advanced hovering that show card text ability, cards in deck etc Make an UI to show where the pointer is at for targeting enemies / investigables
+More advanced hovering that show card text ability, cards in deck etc Make an UI to show where the pointer is at for targeting enemies / investigables Right now there is a HARD delay of 1 second on BP_CardMode::BeginPlay to make sure that all characters had time to instanciate and do their BeginPlay.
+This should be changed later probably by having all characters notify their BeginPlay and count down that they all did before BP_CardMode::BeginPlays

 There is no queueing of animation for anything.
 Should probably make the widget movement manager have its own internal clock such that each new animation starts with a tick of -0.5 compared to the previous one